kreinholz/personal/personal-website/README.md

-# Personal Website
+# Kevin Reinholz (Personal Website)
 + By: Kevin Reinholz
 + Production URL: <https://www.kevinreinholz.com>

 ## Summary
-+ This is a simple Vue.js based application that displays content in a website format where I plan to post information about myself, my writing, and personal projects (to include links to web applications I created and/or Github code repositories).
++ This is a simple Vue.js based application that displays content in a website format.
 + The site is a demonstration of a Vue.js-powered SPA with static deployment to Netlify.
++ I built this app/site using a minimum of Vue.js-related dependencies, and relied on static JSON-formatted data rather than pulling in Vuex since the data displayed on each "page" is essentially static and doesn't need to be reactive.
+Still, I played around with different ways of interacting with, and displaying, data, and hope this demonstrates how easy it is to create a complete "website" using Vue.js and deploy it to the web.

 ## Project setup
 ```